syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/code-snippet.md

 # Add Syncfusion® Document SDK component in the Blazor application

-The Syncfusion® Blazor Document SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® Blazor Document SDK components (PDF, Word, Excel and Powerpoint) into the Blazor Application's Razor code editor.
+The Syncfusion® Blazor Document SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® Blazor Document SDK components (PDF, Word, Excel and PowerPoint) into the Blazor Application's Razor code editor.

    N> The Syncfusion® Blazor Document SDK code snippet is available from Essential Studio® 2026 Volume 1 (`v33.1.10`).